 The base difficulty of this ritual, to cover a space equal to one large room, is d8.
 One check must be made during each phase of the moon for a month before the ritual can fully take effect.
 (Expanding the space covered increases the difficulty on a one-step-for-one-step basis.)
 In the final binding ritual, the magician must sacrifice some number of points from their attributes.
 Each day of the ritual, fatigue and strain are inflicted on the caster equal to the number of attribute points that will be sacrificed.

 While in the warded space, its creator acts as if the sacrificed attributes were never lost; furthermore, any Presence sacrificed is doubled.
-(A wizard of Presence 13 who sacrificed three points would effectively be at 16 while in their place of power.)
+(E.g. a wizard of Presence 13 who sacrificed three points would have Pre 10 most of the time, but effectively act at Pre16 while in their place of power.)
 In general, the number of attribute points sacrificed also determine the potency of other effects:

 For each point sacrificed, one environmental factor can be changed by one step; checks made to detect and identify magical activity or entities with the area receive +1; the difficulty of hostile magic and similar effects is increased by one step; and one point is removed from the cost (in strain or fatigue) from each spell the creator casts.
 (Note that magic with a recurring maintenance cost will start imposing a cost in strain or fatigue at some point in the duration, after this “buffer” is used up.)